janisdd/basic-board-game-editor/referee/readme.md

 - click init
 - open your .world file
-- rolle the dice make the cam point to the dice (top view), click next round
+- place the tokens from the player under the cam then click detect colors (you need to have the same number tokens as players)
+- then set the player id to the detect colors
+  - click apply mapping (even if you didn't change anything)

 - the simulation will then use the dice value (open console to see result)